I had a dream about this Portuguese haven when I stumbled upon this sunny postcard of Cascais with its sunlit marina and cobblestone streets.

 Public transport in Cascais: what choices do you have?

 It is an efficient and cheap way to travel to nearby Lisbon by train, through the Cascais train line.
 Busses and taxis are available within the town.
 Walking is still the best way to enjoy the area for free.
+The journey offers scenic views along the coast, making the train ride an enjoyable experience in itself.
+For food enthusiasts, a visit to the renowned Time Out Market Lisbon is highly recommended, where you can sample a variety of delicious local and international cuisines.
+Pairing this culinary adventure with the town’s walkable charm creates the perfect blend of exploration and indulgence.

 Last Thoughts on my 48 Hours itinerary in Cascais, Portugal.